Hope on Earth: A Conversation

 - May 29, 2014

-A heartfelt conversation between two leading environmental scientists, presenting a fresh, albeit pessimistic, look at the serious environmental issues that plague us.
+A fresh, albeit pessimistic, look at the serious environmental issues that plague us.

 Is our growing population stressing our ecological systems to a breaking point?
 According to Hope on Earth, it is.
 This book’s message is not only easy to understand but also serves as a wake-up call to us all: we must change our behavior to save ourselves from ourselves.
 Most notably, this means having fewer children, consuming less, and giving the components of nature the time and space to do their thing.